cdloh/cloudflare-esi/README.md

 * *default*: `10`
 * *type*: `number`

-Levels of recusion the parser is allowed to go do.
+Levels of recursion the parser is allowed to go do.
 Think includes that include themselves causing recusion

+#### surrogateControlHeader

+* *default*: `Surrogate Control`
+* *type*: `string`

+Name of the header that the library will check for Surrogate-Control.
+We allow customisation as Cloudflare priorities Surrogate-Control over Cache-Control

-#### thirdPatyIncludesDomainWhitelist
+#### thirdPartyIncludesDomainWhitelist

 * *default*: `[]`
 * *type*: `string[]`